rudberga/CI-MS2-inspiry-tokyo/README.md

 - **Create profile**: user can sign up to the website and create their own user profile
 - **Favorite list**: user can save his/her favorite locations to a favorite list
+- **Near me**: user can pick the option near me and only get results close to where they are
+- **More questions**: more questions to filter further for the user, such as amount of people for example
+- **More options**: more options of activities to get suggestion for such as bar, club, sightseeing etc.

 ## Technologies Used